Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 	- Following the final deployment, it was observed that this mismanagement of the static files resulted in my Django Admin page rendering without css in Heroku.
 	- Locally, the Django admin renders as expected.
 	- I have leveraged the following link: https://django.readthedocs.io/en/2.2.x/howto/static-files to no avail.
 Given more time, I would aim to resolve this issue in order to make the admin page more accessible.

-- When the user makes a post, a success message is supposed to pop up.
-This feature currently does not work.
-However, the success message works when the user comments on a post.
-Given more time, I would aim to resolve this issue to improve feedback responsiveness for user interaction.

 ## Deployment